kimgoetzke/randolf/README.md

 > [!NOTE]
 > This project is still under active development and lacks important features.

-Randolf is a partial window manager for Windows 11.
-Randolf allows you to:
+Randolf is a window management tool for Windows 11 that provides window tiling-like functionality.
+Randolf allows you
+to:

 - `Win` + `\` - near-maximise the active window (maximise minus margin).
 - `Win` + `Shift` + `Left`/`Top`/`Right`/`Down` or `h`/`j`/`k`/`l` - near-snap (snap minus margin) the active window